Could you please explain your project?

 You have collaborated with lawyers, activists, migrants, academics, cultural workers, institutions, and so on.
 What is the role of the participants?

-To answer this I’ll need to talk a little bit more about the structure form the beginning: so what happens after the initial invitation is that we, or I, go and work with an art institution, I get an x amount of money from them, which is used to pay people to come and speak at the public meetings organized for the convention, as well as research that I do on that host city, other spaces that have been thinking along these lines or people to involve that have been organizing around this question a long time.
+More generally what happens after the initial invitation is a long term collaboration with an institution, such as we, or I, go and work with an art institution, such as Casco Art Institute: Working for the Commons.
+Casco helped fundraise and organize the meetings, payments, and invitations to individual people organized for the convention, as well as research that on other spaces that have been thinking along these lines or people to involve that have been organizing around this question a long time.
 The Convention tries to work side by side with movements and struggles that have been happening in that specific space, obviously only after having conversations and seeing if there is a mutual need for the conversation to occur.

 The reason why I try to get financing from art institutions to do it is that by working with an art institution, and not, let’s say, working through a not-for-profit organization, the agenda can shift slightly depending on each new country, and it can remain within the realm of something ‘illegal’, and it means that the agenda can always shift, depending on who takes part.
 Using the art context to push this project forward means that there can be different stakes, that those stakes can change, and that there no real blueprint for what this document is and how it operates, other than the protection of occupied space.